ballerina-platform/ballerina-distribution/examples/websocket-client-bearer-token-auth/websocket_client_bearer_token_auth.md

-# Client - Bearer Token Auth
+# Bearer Token Auth client

 A client, which is secured with Bearer token auth can be used to connect to a secured service.